Unique Perspectives, Unique Experiences

 Tuition and Fees

 Tuition and fees are set by the university and no waivers or exceptions can be made by the McCoy College of Business.
 Details on the tuition and fee structure for international students can be found here.
-Please note that, for McCoy graduate programs, living expenses are not included in tuition and fee calculations; it is expected that McCoy graduate students will make their own living arrangements.
+Please note that living expenses are not included in tuition and fee calculations; it is expected that McCoy graduate students will make their own living arrangements.